TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-exceptions.rst

    The operation has exceeded the given deadline.

    .. important::
-      This exception is different from the builtin :exc:`TimeoutError` exception.
+      This exception is different kutoka the builtin :exc:`TimeoutError` exception.